Boi, Abbottabad

 Boi (بوئی) is a residential town and the chief settlement of Boi Union Council in the Abbottabad District of Khyber Pakhtunkhwa province, Pakistan.

 Boi is a Hindko word meaning "fragrance of roses", referring to rose flowerbeds found in the area.

 Location

-Boi is situated in the north west part of Abbottabad District and is located at 34°18'10N 73°26'20E and has an average elevation of 853 metres (2801 feet).
+Boi is situated in the north west part of Abbottabad District and is located at 34°18'10N 73°26'20E and has an average elevation of 853 m.